A housing applicant qualifies to join the Housing Register if he/she has a housing need and meets the following four criteria:

 *small numbers of applicants are exempt from requiring a connection to Wiltshire Council’s area including current and many former armed forces personnel, people fleeing domestic abuse and homeless persons whom the council has an obligation to re-house under the homelessness legislation.

-Managing any housing debts appropriately
+Be managing any housing debts appropriately

 Prospective applicants need to take responsibility for their housing debts to be considered for the Housing Register.
 An unmanaged housing debt is a current debt to a local authority landlord, a housing association or a private landlord where no repayments are being made to the landlord to clear it.